UCI's Esports Program: Carrie Linden's Experience

 Given that we’re UK-based ourselves this was music to our ears.

-The esports program that UCI offers consists of three separate courses: “Overview of Esports”, “Effective Communication in Esports” and “Esports Project Management: Live Events”.
+The esports program that UCI offers consisted of three separate courses during our partnership with them: “Overview of Esports”, “Effective Communication in Esports” and “Esports Project Management: Live Events”.

 As well as the knowledge gained on the course and the certificate earned upon graduation, we were pleased to hear that students also got some other portfolio-boosting material out of the program.